 If you need help, read this guide on how to install a plugin in WordPress.

-Once you’ve activated the WPForms plugin, you can go ahead and create a new WordPress form.
+Once you’ve activated the WPForms plugin and the Zapier addon, you can go ahead and create a new WordPress form.

 Step 2: Create Your Podio Form in WordPress